thienan11/MappingForSocialJustice/README.md

 ## Usage

-To use the face blurring scripts, you must specify the input file path, the processing mode (image or video), and the output file path.
+To use the face blurring scripts (`yolo_blurring.py` or `retina_face_blurring.py`), you must specify the input file path, the processing mode (image or video), and the output file path.
 Here is how you can run the script from the command line:

 ```bash
 python <script_name.py> -m image|video -i "path/to/input/file" -o "path/to/output/file"